-- (2) Class B ordinary shares will convert into Class A ordinary shares on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities" in our prospectus filed with the SEC pursuant to Rule 424(b)(4) (File No. 333-251889). - (3) RMG Sponsor III, LLC is the record holder of the shares reported herein.
+- (3) RMG Sponsor III, LLC is the record holder of the shares reported herein.
 Each of our officers, directors and certain members of our Advisory Board is or will be, directly or indirectly, a member of RMG Sponsor III, LLC.
 MKC Investments LLC is the sole managing member of RMG Sponsor III, LLC, and Messrs.
 Carpenter, Mancini and Kassin are the managing members of MKC Investments LLC.
 As such, they may be deemed to have or share beneficial ownership of the Class B ordinary shares held directly by RMG Sponsor III, LLC.
-Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Does not include any shares indirectly owned by this individual as a result of a profit interest in our sponsor.
-Each of these individuals disclaims beneficial ownership of any shares except to the extent of their pecuniary interest therein. - (5) The information in the table above is based solely on information contained in this shareholder's Schedule 13G under the Exchange Act filed by such stockholder with the SEC.
-Aristeia Capital, L.L.C. is the investment manager of, and has voting and investment control with respect to the securities described above held by, one or more private investment funds.
-The address of Aristeia Capital is One Greenwich Plaza, 3rd Floor, Greenwich, CT 06830.
+Each such person disclaims any beneficial ownership of the reported shares other than to the extent of any pecuniary interest they may have therein, directly or indirectly. - (4) Does not include any shares indirectly owned by this individual as a result of a profit interest in our Sponsor.
+Each of these individuals disclaims beneficial ownership of any shares except to the extent of their pecuniary interest therein.

-Our initial shareholders beneficially own approximately 20.0% of the issued and outstanding ordinary shares and have the right to elect all of our directors prior to our initial Business Combination as a result of holding all of the founder shares.
+Our initial shareholders beneficially own approximately 92.9% of the issued and outstanding ordinary shares and have the right to elect all of our directors prior to our initial Business Combination as a result of holding all of the founder shares.
 Holders of our public shares will not have the right to appoint any directors to our board of directors prior to our initial Business Combination.
-In addition, because of their ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions.
+In addition, because of their ownership block, our initial shareholders will be able to control the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions.